brclar15/thesis/clark.md

 Extra Elements

 - In all three texts, Achilles sees the ship of Protesilaos burning
-- All texts have the Trojans flee Patroclus, Apollodorus explicitly says that they fear he is Achilles
 - The death of Sarpedon features in the text sources
 - Apollodorus and the *Iliad* mentions that Euphorobos wounds Patroclus
+- Apollo plays a significant role in the *Iliad*
 - The Tabula text specifies that Hector takes the armor
-- The Tabula images is the only source in which Diomedes and Phoenix visit Achilles
+- The Tabula is the only source in which Diomedes and Phoenix visit Achilles

 ----------